ryssbowh/craft-emails/README.md

 ## Requirements

-- Craft ^4.0
+- Craft ^5.0

-- [Redactor plugin](https://plugins.craftcms.com/redactor), this is automatically installed by composer but doesn't need to be installed/enabled in the cms
+You will need Ckeditor to write HTML emails, this needs to be done manually

 ## Installation

-`composer require ryssbowh/craft-emails:^2.0`
+`composer require ryssbowh/craft-emails:^3.0`

 ## Documentation